MartinTschendel/BikeSharing/README.md

 2019-05-18: plotted Ride Counts of Customers and Subscribers during Different Days of the Week

 2019-05-19: summarized bivariate data exploration findings

+2019-05-20: categorized user age of rides in different age groups